What is the clean beauty movement?

 The Federal Drug Administration or FDA doesn’t have a definition for “clean beauty”.
 Further, skincare and make-up ingredient regulation is limited; and there’s no FDA required testing or approval of most skin, hair, or other beauty products.

 Other nations have much stricter regulations regarding beauty products ingredients.
 While the EU has banned 1,300 ingredients in beauty products, the U.S. bans only 11.
 To maximize corporate benefits resulting from the less stringent U.S. regulations, cosmetic companies with global sales often sell different products on each continent.
 Given that the US high end beauty market is a $19 billion industry, manufacturers are reluctant to give up profits that are the result of these frightful ingredients.

 Recently, consumer priorities and buying habits are changing.
 As people realize that what you eat and place on your skin can have effects inside and out, they are transitioning to a more holistic mindset and purchasing cleaner, greener products.

 Not surprisingly, the market is responding to these consumer trends, and the clean beauty movement is booming.
-While many companies are nixing animal cruelty, nonorganic ingredients, and other hot button additives, others are simply using terms with an environmental association, or “gereenwashing”, to sell product.
-Greenwashing is rampant in the beauty industry, and therefore we recommend extreme care when hunting for your next night cream.
+While many companies are nixing animal cruelty, nonorganic ingredients, and other hot button additives, others are simply using terms with an environmental association, or “greenwashing”, to sell product.
+Greenwashing is rampant in the beauty industry, and therefore we recommend care when hunting for your next night cream.